In the beginning, there was the empty set

 So far everything could be solved with tricks like wrapping things up in a specific way.
 With real numbers, things are more difficult.
 In a way, as for something based in eponymous reality, they are the first thing we cannot easily construct from smaller things.

-Then we can state, that on e.g. numerical line we can reach such a point, and we need a good name for it.
-Since no rational fit it, we can name it 2\sqrt{2} and call it a day.
-Every time we will see 2\sqrt{2} we would be able to think, that this is a placeholder for something that fulfills the condition, that this is the smallest number that squared is greater or equal to 2 (or it’s a least upper bound of ii such that i2>=2i^2 >= 2).
+Then we can state that on e.g. a numerical line we can reach such a point, and we need a good name for it.
+Since no rational fits it, we can name it 2\sqrt{2} and call it a day.
+Every time we will see 2\sqrt{2} we would be able to think that this is a placeholder for something that fulfills the condition that this is the smallest number that, when squared, is greater than or equal to 2 (or it’s the least upper bound of ii such that i2>=2i^2 >= 2).

-Cauchy’s sequences are sequences where elements become closer to each other as the sequence progresses.
+Cauchy sequences are sequences where elements become closer to each other as the sequence progresses.
 E.g.

 4,4,2,2,1,1,12,12,14,14,...4, -4, 2, -2, 1, -1, \frac{1}{2}, -\frac{1}{2}, \frac{1}{4}, -\frac{1}{4}, ...

-We can easily design a sequence, that will approach something that is not a rational number.
+We can easily design a sequence that will approach something that is not a rational number.
 E.g.

 21,1410,141100,14141000,...\frac{2}{1}, \frac{14}{10}, \frac{141}{100}, \frac{1414}{1000}, ...

-Then, we could identify each sequence, with a number it is approaching and this way we would design real numbers.
+Then, we could identify each sequence with a number it is approaching and this way we would design real numbers.
 An infinite sequence is always something that we can construct (as opposed to hand-waving with partitions).

 For comparison, you can subtract one sequence from the other and check the sign.